The steam hammer

 But even under pure electric power, the car is fast.
 The 197 hp accelerate the BMW M5 more than passably and allow up to 140 km/h.
 BMW claims an electric range of up to 69 kilometers, which is more than respectable for such a powerful car.

-For comparison: the Mercedes-AMG GT four-door (the E-Class is not available with this drive) has a system output of 843 hp as a plug-in hybrid - the electric range is specified as only twelve kilometers.
+By way of comparison: the Mercedes-AMG GT four-door (the E-Class is not available with this drive system) has a system output of 843 hp as a plug-in hybrid - the electric range is specified as just twelve kilometers.
 This drive system is also annoying with its constant electric whirring.

 Fine adjustments galore

 When you first take your seat, you might think that you can influence the sharpness of the set-up via the Comfort, Sport and Track driving modes.
 But far from it.
 This is all about assistance systems and displays.
 The real fire is lit (or extinguished) via the setup button on the center console.
-The firmness of the standard adaptive sports suspension, steering forces, the configuration of the all-wheel drive (normal, rear-heavy, rear-wheel drive), artificial engine sound and even the feel of the brakes can be adjusted.
+The firmness of the standard adaptive sports suspension, steering forces, all-wheel drive configuration (normal, rear-biased, rear-wheel drive), artificial engine sound and even the feel of the brakes can be adjusted.
 Two favorite configurations are stored on two bright red steering wheel buttons.

 A matter of character